TangentFoxy/lua-scripts/README.md

 ### make-epub.lua
 This script is only intended for personal use.
 Do not use it to infringe on copyright.

+This information is somewhat outdated.
+The script itself has more info.

 ```
 Usage: